msotiroff/EasyDynamo/README.md

 ------------

-EasyDynamo is a small library built using .Net Core 2.1 that helps developers to access and configure DynamoDB easier.
+EasyDynamo is a small library that helps developers to access and configure DynamoDB easier.
 Different configurations can be applied for different environments (development, staging, production) as well as using a local dynamo instance for non production environment.
 Supports creating dynamo tables correspondings to your models using code first aproach.

 ### Installation:
 You can install this library using NuGet into your project.